hassek/vim-easytest/README.md

 ## Known Issues

-- Vim root needs to match the `./manage.py` for django/django-nose to run tests correctly
+- Vim needs to be opened where the `./manage.py` file exists for django/django-nose to run tests correctly

 ## Contributing
 As one can see, there're still many issues to be resolved.
 Patches, suggestions and new language/framework syntax are always welcome!